A Graph-based Approach to Estimating the Number of Clusters in High-dimensional Settings: Introduction

+The tendency for observations to become nearly equidistant is caused solely by an increase in the dimensionality of data and is not related to the clustering assignments.
+In our illustration, since the clusters are well-separated, clustering accuracy under the true number of clusters is above 95\% across all settings.
+Accuracy is defined as the maximum proportion of correct labelings over all permutations of the clustering labels.

-The model-based methods are also sensitive to an increase of dimensionality, and can suffer from over-parameterization, including difficulties in estimating the covariance matrix.
-Another popular solution is the dimension reduction strategy, where the dimension of the observations are reduced via a dimension reduction tool such as principal components analysis(PCA).
-However, we may encounter information loss as the feature extraction or the feature selection methods usually examine the data as a whole and encounter problems if the clusters are featured in different sub-spaces.
+Model-based methods are also sensitive to an increase in dimensionality and can suffer from over-parameterization, along with difficulties in estimating parameters.
+An alternative approach is dimension reduction, where the dimension of the observations is reduced using techniques such as principal component analysis (PCA) or feature selection.
+However, these methods pose their own challenges, including the selection of principal components and incurring information loss.
+Additionally, many feature selection methods usually evaluate the data as a whole and may encounter difficulties if the informative dimensions of distinct clusters lie in different subspaces.